xopxe/rwens/README.md

 * `lib_epidemic.lua` Implements an Epidemic networking algorithm.
 It's used as a library by the `rw_epidemic.lua` simulator.
 * `lib_rw.lua` Implements a Random Waypoint mobility model.
 It's used as a library by the `rw_epidemic.lua` simulator.

+To execute, edit the configuration parameters in the script and run `lua markov_norden.lua` or `lua rw_epidemic.lua`.
+The results are written to the standard output, so you might want to redirect it to a file.

 ---

+This work is licensed under MIT license.
+See COPYRIGHT

+---
- Jorge Visca
+Jorge Visca - jvisca@fing.edu.uy
- jvisca@fing.edu.uy

 Facultad de Ingeniería - Universidad de la República - Uruguay